smartprocure/futil-js/README.md

 ### throws
 Just throws whatever it is passed.

+### throwsError
+Throws an error object initialized with whatever it is passed.

 ### tapError
 Tap error will run the provided function and then throw the first argument.
 It's like `_.tap` for rethrowing errors.